-Unfortunately, this could happen three to five times, and for some people, more than the average, before you find the person you will marry.
+Unfortunately, this can happen three to five times, and for some people, more than the average, before you find the person you will marry.

 Our significant other is often the most important relationship we have.